torvalds/linux/Documentation/sound/soc/codec.rst

 The codec class driver is generic and hardware independent code that configures the codec, FM, MODEM, BT or external DSP to provide audio capture and playback.
-It should contain no code that is specific to the target platform or machine.
+It should contain anal code that is specific to the target platform or machine.
 All platform and machine specific code should be added to the platform and machine drivers respectively.